How to Make a DIY Glory Hole (What Actually Works)

 Common DIY Glory Hole Methods People Use

 When people talk about DIY glory holes, they’re usually not talking about cutting holes in walls.
+We’ve seen some real horror stories tbh.
 Most real-world setups are fabric-based, because fabric is portable, easy to work with, and doesn’t permanently damage anything.

 There are three setups people keep coming back to.